yokolet/tranquil-beach/trees_and_graphs/bst_to_list.md

 #### How to Solve

+The recursive approach is a good one here.
 Like other binary tree problems, the first step is to go deeper to the leaf node.
 When coming back to previous stack, it returns both left and right children.
-So, four children will be returned -- left of left child (ll), right of left child (lr), left of right child (rl) and right of right child (rr).
+In total, four children will be returned -- left of left child (`ll`), right of left child (`lr`), left of right child (`rl`) and right of right child (`rr`).

-The predecessor is the right most child of left subtree (lr).
+The predecessor is the left subtree's right most child(`lr`).
-The successor is the left most child of right subtree (rl).
+The successor is the right subtree's left most child(`rl`).
 So, `root.left = lr, root.right = rl` are processed.
 To make bidirectional, this node is set to lr.right and rl.left. `if lr: lr.right = root, if rl: rl.left = root`.

 When all recursive call is done and comes back to the top stack, it returns the left most and right most nodes of the tree.
 The problem asks a circular linked list.
-Lastly, the far right and left are connected.
+Lastly, the far right and far left nodes are connected.

 #### Solution
 - Python